-Moving apps and services to the Cloud is a significant long-term trend, but that doesn’t mean that cloud migration is right for everyone.
+If you’re like most businesses, you already have at least one workload running in the cloud.
+However, that doesn’t mean that cloud migration is right for everyone.
 While cloud environments are generally scalable, reliable, and highly available, those won’t be the only considerations driving your decision.

-- Your application is experiencing increased traffic and you’re finding it difficult to scale resources on the fly to meet the increasing demand.
+- Your application is experiencing increased traffic and it’s becoming difficult to scale resources on the fly to meet the increasing demand.

-- You need to reduce operational costs, while increasing IT effectiveness.
+- You need to reduce operational costs, while increasing the effectiveness of IT processes.

 - Your clients require fast application implementation and deployment, and thus want to focus more on development while reducing infrastructure overhead.